A Weekend in Hamburg

-So when you are done cruising the Elbe and touring the Elbphilarmonie, why not grab a bite at one of these top-notch restaurants and cafes, then you can shop ’til you drop at the handful of fabulous places to buy gifts galore for you and your loved ones from the short list below.
+So, when you are done cruising the Elbe and touring the Elbphilarmonie, why not grab a bite at one of these top-notch restaurants and cafes, then you can shop ’til you drop at the handful of fabulous places to buy gifts galore for you and your loved ones from the short list below.

-This was the very first restaurant I went to the day I arrived in Hamburg.
-It’s a cozy, traditional restaurant with a high quality classic German menu.
-Well worth a visit if you want to try a bit traditional German cuisine.
+This restaurant was the very first I visited the day I arrived in Hamburg.
+It’s a cosy, traditional restaurant with a high quality classic German menu.
+Well worth a visit if you want to try a bit of traditional German cuisine.

-If you are a sushi fan you will love this restaurant.
-The contemporary decor in colours of the Japanese flag, looks over the river Elbe.
-High end sushi made with locally sourced ingredients.
-The Henssler brother also have two other restaurants in Hamburg, Ono and Ahoi check their website below for details.
+If you are a sushi fan, you will love this restaurant.
+High-end sushi made with locally sourced ingredients.
+The contemporary decor in colours of the Japanese flag looks over the river Elbe and harbour.
+The Henssler brothers also have two other restaurants in Hamburg, Ono and Ahoi check their website for details.

-The 4 star menu at East, which is situated parallel with the entertainment district Reeperbahn, promises a culinary journey through Europe to Asia.
+The 4-star menu at East, situated parallel with the entertainment district Reeperbahn, promises a culinary journey through Europe to Asia.
 Another incredibly designed space spread over multiple floors.
-East has a sushi bar, private dinning areas and cocktail bar on the upper level.
-At weekends the lights and music are turned up making this a trendy place for a night out or after hours cocktails.
+East has a sushi bar, private dining areas and cocktail bar on the upper level.
+At weekends the lights and music are turned up, making this a trendy place for a night out or after-hours cocktails.

 You’d probably never find this restaurant if you didn’t know about it beforehand.
 Tucked away in Hamburg’s meat market, GrosseFleischmarkt, this place is a steak lovers paradise.